13 Easy Ways to Dehumidify Your House without a Dehumidifier

 Use a space heat or wood stove to dry the air as a gas stove will have the opposite effect.

-You can improve the effectiveness of the space heater or wood stove by running a fan.
+You can improve the effectiveness of the space heater or wood stove by running a fan, as this will circulate the dryer air to a better effect.

 4- Calcium Chloride Absorption